Teacher Cognitions in Relation to Pedagogical Practices and Transformative Learning for Purposes of Pre-service Teacher Education

 To allow the discourse of power and privilege to go unchallenged and unshaped in teacher education programs for pre-service teachers will not support the learning of diverse and underserved students (Hollins, 2011b).
 The education process of preparing the next generation of pre-service teachers is complex. . . such complexity requires teacher educators to develop programs that will create habits of mind that replace the dominant social discourse of power and privilege in teacher learning.
 In addition, to change the social discourse, teacher education programs must focus on education research and practice in teacher preparation that explores all voices, not just the dominant voices of research on teacher education, even if it means examining hard questions about one’s own personal perspective on these issues.

 Bell, Robin Reginald, "Teacher Cognitions in Relation to Pedagogical Practices and Transformative Learning for Purposes of Pre-service Teacher Education" (2015).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 85.